-Making red wine sangria sweeter
+Making sangria sweeter naturally

 Note: I don’t add any additional sugar to my red wine sangria because the orange juice makes it sweet enough for me.
 If you wish to make the sangria sweeter, add a little honey or sugar syrup to taste.
 Homemade sugar syrup is ridiculously easy to make with only two ingredients.
 Just take a small saucepan, bring a mixture of half water and half sugar to a boil and stir until sugar completely melts.
 Remove syrup from the heat and let cool.

 However you make this sangria recipe, I hope you enjoy it and serve it at all your summer parties or anytime you need a special red wine drink.
 Serve it with these tasty bites:

 Have you ever had sweet red wine sangria before?
 Are you going to make your own after seeing this recipe?
 Let me know in the comments and don’t forget to share with friends and family.